 Institute of Genomics and Bioinformatics

-In order to cooperate with the development of national biotechnology and achieve cutting-edge basic research goals and academic innovation, the research and development priorities of the institute are as follows:
+To support the development of biotechnology and achieve cutting-edge basic research goals and academic innovation, the research and development priorities of the institute are:

 I. Biomedical Big Data and Bioinformatics:

-With the advancements in high-speed computers, cloud systems and artificial intelligence (AI), big data analytics and applications are developing rapidly.
-The availability of a large amount of biomedical data that can help to understand many disease-causing mechanisms, drug treatment regimens, and even clinical diagnosis.
-This will help to achieve the goals of precision medicine such as designing the genetic detection systems which can be useful to diagnose the autoimmune diseases, cancers, metabolic disorders, neurodegenerative diseases, and others.
-Our institute has a complete infrastructure for big data and biomedical-related hardware and software facilities and core laboratories required for studying the biological information.
+With the advancements in high-speed computers, cloud systems, artificial intelligence (AI), big data analytics, and applications are developing rapidly.
+The availability of large biomedical data can help in understanding many disease-causing mechanisms, drug treatment regimens, and even clinical diagnoses.
+This could help in realizing the purpose of precision medicine such as designing gene detection systems that are useful in diagnosing autoimmune diseases, cancers, metabolic disorders, neurodegenerative diseases, and others.
+Our institute has established a complete set of relevant biomedical-related hardware and software facilities and core laboratories for biomedical big data and bioinformatics research.
 Some of the key research projects include:

-1. Use machine learning to predict the outcome of shock wave lithotripsy for patients with upper ureteral stones.
+1. Using machine learning to predict the outcome of shock wave lithotripsy in patients with upper ureteral stones.

-2. Apply machine learning methods to predict the risk factors for multiple malignancies.
+2. Applying machine learning methods to predict the risk of multiple malignancies.

-3. A database to study the effectiveness of small interference fragments in inhibiting gene performance and its association with human diseases.
+3. Establishing a database to study the effectiveness of small interference fragments in inhibiting gene performance and the association with human diseases.

-4. Integrate gene expression and ChIP-seq data to explore drug-induced transcriptional regulatory networks.
+4. Integrating gene expression and ChIP-seq data to explore drug-induced transcriptional regulatory networks.

 II.
 Genomic Medicine:

-Genomic medicine is a study of the composition of biological genes and how to use gene sequences to solve major problems in the fields of biology, and medicine.
-In the past decade, high-throughput genome sequencing and computational analysis algorithms have contributed to the genome decoding of many organisms.
+Genomic medicine is the study of the genetic composition of organisms and the use of gene sequences to solve major problems in biology and medicine.
+In the past decade, high-throughput genome sequencing and computational analysis algorithms have assisted in decoding the genome of many organisms.
 The rapid increase in the number of biogenomic data is far beyond human processing.
 Efficient bioinformatics construction and analysis has become the key to big data application.
-At present, we are actively engaged in the genome sequencing project of important organisms, which also generates a lot of sequence information and establishes relevant databases.
-Among them, sequence decoding of important microorganisms is more important.
+We are actively engaging in genome sequencing projects involving important organisms, generating a lot of sequence information, and establishing relevant databases.
+Sequence decoding of important microorganisms is our major focus.
 Microbial genomics has developed rapidly in recent years.
-More and more microbial genomes have been sequenced, so that humans can have more new inspiration and breakthrough in medical treatment, agriculture, waste pollution treatment, new energy development, industrial process, and even space technology.
-Although in the development of nucleic acid sequencing technology, the completion of human genome sequencing has been an important milestone since bacteria were completely sequenced for the first time, it is believed that the future of nucleic acid sequencing will again focus on the research of microbial genome.
-The faculty with expertise in bioinformatics, such as genomic composition, automatic annotation and analysis, have assisted in this work.
-They have built complete software and hardware facilities and core laboratories for genomic research, and have close cooperation with other important research institutions in Taiwan, such as Academia Sinica and the National Institutes of Health.
+More and more microbial genomes have been sequenced, and humans have had more inspiration and breakthroughs in medical treatment, agriculture, waste pollution treatment, new energy development, industrial processes, and even space technology.
+The completion of human genome sequencing was an important milestone in the development of nucleic acid sequencing technology, starting with completely sequencing bacteria for the first time.
+Therefore, the future of nucleic acid sequencing will again focus on microbial genome research.
+The faculty with expertise in bioinformatics, such as genomic composition, automatic annotation, and analysis have assisted in this work.
+They have built complete software and hardware facilities and core laboratories for genomic research, and have secured close collaborations with other important research institutions in Taiwan, such as Academia Sinica and the National Institutes of Health.
 The research projects of key genomic solutions include:

 1. Dynamic and comparative genomics studies of pathogens.